-I do not mean to take this precedent too far.
-The Supreme Court's trademark opinion does not compel the exclusion of attribution issues from copyright law.
-In fact, the trademark dispute had focused on the labeling of a work in the public domain, and the Court opined that public-domain works were likely to present more difficult authorship issues than works whose copyrights are still valid.67 Nevertheless, given the accretive nature of culture, identifying the authors of works still in valid copyright can be also be immensely difficult.
-Consider a child's copyrighted stuffed toy, based on a copyrighted animated movie, which was based on a
+However suggestive it might be, the Supreme Court's trademark opinion does not compel the exclusion of attribution issues from copyright law.
+In fact, the trademark dispute had focused on the labeling of a work in the public domain, and the Court opined that public-domain works were likely to present more difficult authorship issues than works whose copyrights are still valid.64

+Nevertheless, given the accretive nature of culture, identifying the authors of works still in valid copyright can also be immensely difficult.
+Consider a child's copyrighted stuffed toy, based on a copyrighted animated movie, which was based on a copyrighted story in English, which in turn was based on a copyrighted Russian-language version of a Ukrainian folk tale.